pivotal-cf/docs-pks/custom-workloads.hbs.md

 Custom workloads define what a cluster includes out of the box.
 For example, you can use custom workloads to configure metrics or logging.

-To add custom workloads to a TKGI-provisioned Kubernetes cluster:
+To add custom workloads to a {{ vars.product_short }}-provisioned Kubernetes cluster:

 1. [Create YAML Configuration](#create)
 1. [Apply Custom Workloads](#apply)